TangKenneth25/Statistical-Modelling-Project/README.md

 * Complete analysis of a city with more bike stations to have more data points for statstical analysis.
 * Organise and create a better shema for the SQLite database
 * Rerun analysis for a city with more bike stations
+* Match the scale of each API before combining

 ## Additional Notes
 Certain functions and blocks of code were adapted from material provided in Lighthouse Labs Data Science course material